 Student Standing and Progress Toward the Degree

 There are three categories of student status which reflect student progress toward the degree: “Conditionally Classified Graduate” student, “Classified Graduate” student, and “Advancement to Candidacy” student.

 - Students achieve “Conditionally Classified Graduate” status when they have been admitted to the M.S. in Construction Management degree program, but have not yet completed the prerequisites for “Classified Graduate” status in the M.S. in Construction Management.

-- Students achieve “Classified Graduate” status when they have satisfied the University Writing Skills Requirement and completed all program prerequisites.
-For information on meeting the University Writing Skills Requirement, see the Testing Office website at www.csueastbay.edu/testing or call (510) 885-3661.
+- Students achieve “Classified Graduate” status when they have satisfied the MCC-GRADIR- Graduation Requirement in Writing Proficiency [GRADUATE] (GDRP) and completed all program prerequisites.
+For additional information on meeting the University Writing Skills Requirement, contact the Testing Office at (510) 885-3661.

 - Students are advanced to Candidacy when they have completed the required courses with a 3.0 or better GPA.

 Note: Students who fail to maintain progress by falling below a 3.0 GPA in their graduate courses for two or more consecutive semesters will be academically disqualified from the university.

 Students graduating with a M.S.
 Construction Management degree from Cal State East Bay will be able to:

 - understand and implement risk management, scheduling and estimating, building information modeling, high performance building assessment systems, and project delivery methods.

 - use effective communication skills to solve practical construction problems, explain and defend the application of advanced construction practices associated with planning, staffing, scheduling and controlling construction projects.